vimalkurup/fraud_detection/README.md

-This README provides a comprehensive summary of the fraud detection project, synthesizing the technical results from your modeling iterations—specifically the performance gap between tree-based ensembles and neural networks.
+This README provides a comprehensive summary of the fraud detection project

 # Fraud Detection System